TRI-AMDD/oxidation-state-app/api/README.md

     $ docker-compose start api

-You can now make a GET http://localhost:7070/api
+You can now make a POST { "composition": "LiFePO4" } to http://localhost:7070/api

 # Build Lambda